Program optimization: Bottlenecks

 Optimization may include finding a bottleneck in a system – a component that is the limiting factor on performance.
 In terms of code, this will often be a hot spot – a critical part of the code that is the primary consumer of the needed resource – though it can be another factor, such as I/O latency or network bandwidth.

 In computer science, resource consumption often follows a form of power law distribution, and the Pareto principle can be applied to resource optimization by observing that 80% of the resources are typically used by 20% of the operations.
 In software engineering, it is often a better approximation that 90% of the execution time of a computer program is spent executing 10% of the code (known as the 90/10 law in this context).

 More complex algorithms and data structures perform well with many items, while simple algorithms are more suitable for small amounts of data — the setup, initialization time, and constant factors of the more complex algorithm can outweigh the benefit, and thus a hybrid algorithm or adaptive algorithm may be faster than any single algorithm.
 A performance profiler can be used to narrow down decisions about which functionality fits which conditions.

 Performance profiling therefore provides not only bottleneck detection but rather a variety of methods for optimization guidance.
 Empirical algorithmics is the practice of using empirical methods, typically performance profiling, to study the behavior of algorithms, for developer understanding that may lead to human-planned optimizations.
 Profile-guided optimization is the machine-driven use of profiling data as input to an optimizing compiler or interpreter.
 Some programming languages are associated with tools for profile-guided optimization.
 Some performance profiling methods emphasize enhancements based on cache utilization.
 Other benefits of performance profiling may include improved resource management and an enhanced user experience.

 In some cases, adding more memory can help to make a program run faster.
 For example, a filtering program will commonly read each line and filter and output that line immediately.
 This only uses enough memory for one line, but performance is typically poor, due to the latency of each disk read.
 Caching the result is similarly effective, though also requiring larger memory use.

 When to optimize

 Typically, optimization involves choosing the best overall algorithms and data structures.
 Frequently, algorithmic improvements can cause performance improvements of several orders of magnitude instead of micro-optimizations, which rarely improve performance by more than a few percent.
-If one waits to optimize until the end of the development cycle, then changing the algorithm requires a complete rewrite.
+If one waits to optimize until the end of the development cycle, then changing the algorithm could require a significant rewrite.

 Frequently, micro-optimization can reduce readability and complicate programs or systems.
 That can make programs more difficult to maintain and debug.

 Donald Knuth made the following two statements on optimization: